Sheffield Pocket Tackle Box

 Known as tube caddies, one of the local tackle stores I go to sells them.
 Originally for walleye anglers to store their body bait lures, they come in handy for storing floats.
 At 7" long, they can hold up to 6 five gram FM floats.
 The only floats I use are Raven because they all have the same stem size.
 Unlike Drennan floats, you don't have to cut the line and swap out caps.
 I pretty well only use the FM model because they're so versatile.
 I generally use 4.2 and 5 gram floats.

 I have a Fishpond Dragonfly pack and it comes with zip down fly bench.
 I use the bench to hold a variety of jigs.
 Jigs are very effective on steelhead, especially when shiners come upstream in the fall or spring.
 If the fish aren't hitting sacs, I throw out a jig.
+In my tackle box I carry several crappie jigs and the ones I like the atomic tube jigs.
+What makes the atomic jigs special is that glow when light is shone on the body.
+In low light, that glow often get a reaction from the fish.

 Nothing worse than having to stick your fingers in a steelhead's mouth to pull out a hook.
 They have needle sharp teeth and they can butcher your fingers quick.
 I have a large sturdy one that can yank out the deepest hookset with relative ease.